muhamd-abdullah/muhamd-abdullah.github.io/_pages/about.md

 I'm a 4th-year Ph.D. student in Computer Science at the [Network Architecture Lab (NAL)](https://www.epfl.ch/labs/nal/), [EPFL](https://www.epfl.ch/en/), supervised by [Prof. Katerina Argyraki](https://people.epfl.ch/katerina.argyraki).
 Prior to this, I completed my MS in CS at [LUMS](https://lums.edu.pk/), where I was part of [Network and Systems Group (NSG@LUMS)](https://nsg.lums.edu.pk/), working under the guidance of [Prof. Ihsan Qazi](https://www.ihsanqazi.com/) and [Prof. Zafar Qazi](https://web.lums.edu.pk/~zafar/).

-My research interests span Network/Web Measurement, Network Inference, Content Delivery Networks (CDN), Adaptive Video Streaming, Performance Metrics, Statistical Inference, and Applied Machine Learning.
-In essence, I work at the intersection of Computer Networks and Applied Data Science, with the goal of making the Internet more fair, transparent, and inclusive for everyone.
-Currently, my research focuses on redefining network neutrality for the modern Internet by empirically analyzing the performance of services deployed on public clouds such as adaptive video streaming and social media platforms.
-Please feel free to drop me an email if you have aligned interests.
+My research interests span Internet Measurement, Network Inference, Content Delivery Networks (CDNs), Adaptive Video Streaming, Causal Inference, and Applied Machine Learning.
+Broadly, I work at the intersection of Computer Networks and Applied Data Science, with the goal of making the Internet more fair, transparent, and inclusive for everyone.
+Currently, my research focuses on empirically analyzing the performance of services—such as adaptive video streaming and social media platforms—deployed on public clouds.
+If you have aligned interests, please feel free to reach out via email.
 <br>

 ## Education